ronf/asyncssh/README.rst

   if you want support for UMAC cryptographic hashes.

 * Install pypiwin32 from https://pypi.python.org/pypi/pypiwin32
-  if you want support for using the Pageant agent on Windows.
+  if you want support for using the Pageant agent or support for GSSAPI key exchange and authentication on Windows.

 AsyncSSH defines the following optional PyPI extra packages to make it easy to install any or all of these dependencies: